 In this case, the record indicates that there is no prior custody order with regard to the child.
-In her complaints and in her testimony at the ore tenus hearing, the great-aunt alleged that the child had been left by the mother in the care of relatives for the majority of the child's life, which the great-aunt alleged constituted an abandonment of the child; that the mother had visited the child only infrequently; and that the mother had failed to contribute financial support for Thus, the great-aunt's allegations set forth the child. grounds for finding a child dependent as that term is defined in \S 12-15-1(10).
-Those allegations, and the evidence presented at the ore tenus hearing, support the juvenile court's treatment of this action as a dependency action. conclude that the mother has failed to demonstrate that the juvenile court erred in treating this matter as a dependency action.
+In her complaints and in her testimony at the ore tenus hearing, the great-aunt alleged that the child had been left by the mother in the care of relatives for the majority of the child's life, which the great-aunt alleged constituted an abandonment of the child; that the mother had visited the child only infrequently; and that the mother had failed to contribute financial support for the child.
+We conclude that the allegations in the great-aunt's dependency complaint set forth sufficient grounds for finding a child dependent as that term is defined in § 12-15-1(10).
+Those allegations, and the evidence presented at the ore tenus hearing, support the juvenile court's treatment of this action as a dependency action.
+We also conclude that the mother has failed to demonstrate that the juvenile court erred in treating this matter as a dependency action.